 Department of Media Studies and Production, Klein College

-Sherri is author, co-author and editor of several books, articles and curricular materials, including serving as co-executive editor of the Yearbook on Media and Information Literacy and Intercultural Dialogue for several years.
-Sherri serves on the Board of Directors of the National Association for Media Literacy Education, and served as its president for three terms.
+Sherri is author, co-author and editor of several books, articles and curricular materials, including serving as co-executive editor of the International Yearbook on Media and Information Literacy and Intercultural Dialogue for several years.
+Most recently, she authored a chapter in the latest edition of “20 Questions about Youth and the Media” titled, “How are the needs of children considered in children’s media?”
+(2018).
+Sherri served on the Board of Directors of the National Association for Media Literacy Education, and as its president for three terms.
+She serves on the steering committee of the North American chapter of the Global Alliance for Partnerships in Media and Information Literacy.
+Sherri is a member of the Children’s Media Association and a founding member of the Philadelphia Youth Media Collaborative.
 She serves on the Advisory Council for the Center for Intercultural Dialogue.

 Sherri holds a master’s degree in public culture from the University of Pennsylvania.
 Her research explored the impact of children’s television on the social development of girls and their ability to form diverse friendships.

-Abigail serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
-She is a junior studying Media Studies and Production within Klein College of Media and Communication.
-She is expected to graduate in May 2020.
-In the future, Abigail hopes to pursue a career within children’s media or late-night entertainment.
-For more on Abigail, check out her LinkedIn.
+Andrew serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
+He is a junior, double major, studying Media Studies and Production with a concentration in production, and Advertising with a concentration in copywrite, within Klein College of Media and Communication at Temple University.
+He is expected to graduate in May 2021.
+In the future, Andrew hopes to pursue a career within the media or advertising industry and is considering all forms of media and advertising (though he prefers creative writing ventures).
+For more on Andrew, check out his LinkedIn.

 Former Project Staff: